 CAMPSITES (TO BE CLEANED BY MAINTENANCE/SECURITY STAFF): 1.
-Clean and disinfect water spigot, electrical box cover, and sewer cap after guest check out.
+Clean water spigot, electrical box cover, and sewer cap after guest check out.

 COMMON AREAS (TO BE CLEANED BY MAINTENANCE/SECURITY STAFF): 1.
-Clean and disinfect ice machine (door handles), air compressor station (knob and handle) every #2 hours during maintenance operating hours. a.
-Sunday-Wednesday: 7:30am-4:30pm and 8:00pm-11:00pm b.
-Thursday – Saturday: 7:30am-1:00am 2.
-Clean and disinfect restrooms, porta potties, and handwashing station every #4 hours *Including door knobs (handles), shower knobs, faucet handles, toilet handles, etc. in addition to usual janitorial cleaning protocol. a.
-Sunday-Wednesday: 7:30am-4:30pm and 8:00pm-11:00pm b.
-Thursday-Saturday: 7:30am-1:00am 3.
-Clean and disinfect laundry room and dump station 2x a day
+Clean and disinfect ice machine (door handles), air compressor station (knob and handle) every 4 hours during maintenance operating hours.
+2. Clean and disinfect restrooms, porta potties, and handwashing station every 4 hours during maintenance operating hours. *Including door knobs (handles), shower knobs, faucet handles, toilet handles, etc. in addition to usual janitorial cleaning protocol.
+3. Clean and disinfect laundry room and dump station daily

 STORE: 1.
 Limited Contact Ordering with Delivery to Site (Including Equipment Rentals): Guest to call order in to the office or bring to ‘check in' window, office staff to collect items, ring up order, complete payment and deliver items to customer at office door or to the guest's site.
-2. In Store Shopping, Purchases, and Equipment Rentals: No more than #2 guests from the same party in the office at any one time, additional guests(s) waiting for use of store are to stand 6' apart until the previous user(s) has exited.
+2. In Store Shopping, Purchases, and Equipment Rentals: No more than #4 guests in the office at any one time, additional guests(s) waiting for use of store are to stand 6' apart until the previous user(s) has exited.
 Guest(s) may shop and bring items up to the counter for purchase.
 We ask only #2 groups in the office at any one time

 2. DOUBLE a.
 Double Restrooms will have an occupancy of #2 at a time except in the case of a parent and child.
 At no time should there be more than 2 adults and 2 children in the double restroom.
 Additional guest(s) waiting for use of restroom are to stand 6' apart until the previous user(s) has exited. b.
-Double Restroom Hours 1.
-Sunday-Wednesday: Posted 2.
-Thursday-Saturday: Posted
+Double Restroom Hours: Posted

 LAUNDRY: 1.
-Since the laundry room is designed for #1 user at a time, there are no additional rules or guidelines necessary.
+Since the laundry room is designed for #2 users at a time, there are no additional rules or guidelines necessary.